square/wire/wire-library/docs/wire_compiler.md

     // `none` to not generate services.
     rpcRole = 'server'

+    // When null, generated service types will have a suffix appended to
+    // their names, inferred from rpcRole - 'Server' for 'server',
+    // 'Client' for 'client', etc. When non-null, generated service types
+    //  will have the given value for a suffix. nameSuffix = null

     // True for emitted services to implement one interface per RPC. singleMethodServices = true
   }